Physically based shading related code has been refactored in

 float clipSpaceRange01 = UNITY_Z_0_FAR_FROM_CLIPSPACE(rawClipSpace);

-_ZBufferParams will now contain these values on platforms with a reversed depth buffer.
+_ZBufferParams now contains these values on platforms with a reversed depth buffer.
 See documentation on platform-specific rendering differences for more information.

 x = -1+far/near y = 1 z = x/far w = 1/far